Paula Ormaechea: Junior career

-Fed Cup
+Fed Cup / BJK Cup

 Ormaechea made her debut for Argentina Fed Cup team on 26 April 2009 in the 2009 World Group Playoff against Ukraine.
 She partnered María Irigoyen, losing to Mariya Koryttseva and Olga Savchuk in straight sets.
 Ormaechea made her singles debut in 2010 World Group II rubber against Estonia.
 She lost her first match to world No. 61, Kaia Kanepi, and the second one to Maret Ani.
 Ormaechea also played in the rubber against Canada, and lost both of her singles matches — against Aleksandra Wozniak and Valérie Tétreault.

 2011

-Her first tournament was an ITF event in Colombia, where she lost to Alexandra Cadanțu 4–6, 0–6 in the first round of qualifying.
+Her first tournament was an ITF event in Colombia, where she lost to Alexandra Cadanțu in straight sets in the first round of qualifying.
 After this, she played the Copa Colsanitas, but again lost in qualifying, this time in the second round.
 Despite her bad run, Paula rebounded and won an ITF tournament in Santiago, Chile one month later.
-She then played four ITF events during May, reaching the final of one, but losing to top seed Lucie Hradecká 6–4, 3–6, 2–6.
+She then played four ITF events during May, reaching the final of one, but losing to top seed Lucie Hradecká.

 Paula then played the qualifying for the Brussels Open, her first Premier tournament.
 She got to the final round of qualifying after defeating Catalina Castaño and Andrea Hlaváčková, but was then swept aside by doubles specialist Abigail Spears, 6–1, 6–1.

 Following this loss, she headed to Rome to play a $25k tournament, but lost in the second round to Sofia Shapatava.
 Then, following another loss in the quarterfinals of an ITF event in Poland and an early elimination in the qualifying at the Budapest Grand Prix, Paula's form improved when she qualified for the Gastein Ladies in Kitzbühel, Austria.
 She there lost in the first round of the main draw to María José Martínez Sánchez, in straight sets.

-Paula then took a break from the WTA Tour, playing eight ITF tournaments from August to October, winning two of them.
+Paula then took a break from the WTA Tour, playing eight ITF events from August to October, winning two of them.